 Before sending your resignation, you should be aware of the signs that it's time to leave a job because there's no turning back from it.

 Here are some signs that can tell you when is it time to leave a job:

 If your job makes you feel burnout and exhausted and you do not find time or energy to do anything else, it is time to quit your job.

 It would be best if you kept in mind that any job that takes more than it gives is not worth it.
-Going to work should not feel dreadful and should enrich your life professionally.
+Going to work should not feel dreadful and should enrich your life - both professionally and personally.

 2. You See No Growth

-If your organization is not allowing any opportunity to hone your skills, you should reconsider serving that company.
-You should work where you are given exposure to work on new projects and eventually get a promotion.
+If your organization is not providing any opportunity to hone your skills, you should reconsider continuing your stint in that company.
+You should work where you are given exposure to work on new projects, and where eventually you see yourself getting a promotion.